PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--vlanId` (integer): The VLAN this routed interface is on.
 VLAN must be between 1 and 4094.
 - `--defaultGateway` (string): The next hop for any traffic that isn't going to a directly connected subnet or over a static route.
 This IP address must exist in a subnet with a routed interface.
 Required if this is the first IPv4 interface.
 - `--ospfSettings` (object): The OSPF routing settings of the interface.
-- `--ospfV3` (object): The OSPFv3 routing settings of the interface.
 - `--ipv6` (object): The IPv6 settings of the interface.